-Third, placing the UAAL or the net pension liability on the financial statement violates the principal of interperiod equity.
+Third, placing the net pension liability on the financial statement violates the principal of interperiod equity.
 No reserve is needed for future contributions unless there is insufficient operating income to meet them.
-Finally, plan assets may not revert to the employer unless all benefits to plan participants have been satisfied.
-Plan assets do not belong on an employer's annual financial statement.

 The proposed amendment to Statement No. 27 reduces transparency because it is so complex.
-The use of the market value of assets for disclosures will result in understated financial obligations during market bubbles and overstated obligations during market downturns.
+The use of market value of assets for disclosures will result in understated financial obligations during market bubbles and overstated obligations during market downturns.